KRWG.ORG-The Region's Home Page

 If you paid any attention to the polls this past week, you might have come away pretty confused.
 For example in one survey, a plurality of Americans said that they disapproved of President Obama's performance by a wide margin.
 Another poll showed just the opposite.

-To help explain why polls taken during the same period may give conflicting results, we're joined by Andy Kohut.
+To explain why polls taken during the same period may give conflicting results, we're joined by Andy Kohut.
 He's the president of the Pew Research Center.

 Andy, thank you so much for coming in.